 The Shore and Harbor Planning Grant Program supports municipal and regional projects in Maine’s Coastal Zone.
 This provides resources on a competitive basis for shoreline access planning, waterfront and harbor planning, identification and resolution of waterfront use conflicts, and planning, feasibility, and design efforts for resilient waterfront infrastructure.
 Shore and Harbor Planning Grant projects are often well prepared to compete for construction funding through other sources.

-Information pertaining to the next round of funding (Fiscal Year 2025) will be available in Early 2024
+Information pertaining to the next round of funding (Fiscal Year 2026) will be available in Early 2025

-View more details about the Shore and Harbor Planning Grant Program on the State of Maine Department of Marine Resources page here
+View more details about the Shore and Harbor Planning Grant Program on the State of Maine Department of Marine Resources page here.

 Coastal Community Planning Grant Programs